yhamdoud/engine/README.md

 The material system only supports the metallic-roughness workflow as of writing.

-### Diffuse GI
+### Diffuse indirect lighting

-Diffuse GI for static and dynamic objects is approximated using a grid of irradiance probes.
+Diffuse indirect lighting for static and dynamic objects is approximated using a grid of irradiance probes.
 For each probe, the scene is rasterized to a cube map and the irradiance is subsequently determined using a compute shader.
 This process is repeated for multiple bounces and can be amortized over several frames.